ciscomonkey/machine/README.md

 Machine setup, powered by Ansible.

-I just got my new laptop and figured I should take the time to finally getting this setup for next time.
+I just got my new laptop and figured I should take the time to finally clean this up a bit and get ansible running for deployment.

-Needs a LOT of work.
-Need to revamp this and update it/modernize.
+Still needs some work:
+* ST3 configuration files
+* iTerm2 configuration files
+* Git configurations
+* Add dev tools as needed.